 Lucie is a highly skilled and experienced Psychotherapist, Chartered Counselling Psychologist and Clinical hypnotherapist based in Hertfordshire.
 She has spent many years studying and working in the field of Psychology, and her expertise covers a range of mental health and emotional wellbeing issues such as stress, anxiety, depression, relationship issues, grief, PTSD and more.

-Lucie originally trained as a Speech Pathologist and worked with children with diagnoses of autism spectrum as well as adults with mental health and learning difficulties.
-She retrained as a Psychologist and Psychotherapist in the USA as well as the University of Surrey and the University of Wolverhampton in England.
-She worked as a Senior lecturer in Psychology at De Montford University and Birmingham University and as a child developmental researcher at the Institute of Psychiatry in London.
+Her qualifications include training as a Speech Pathologist and working with children with diagnoses of autism spectrum as well as adults with mental health and learning difficulties.
+She then retrained as a Psychologist and Psychotherapist in the USA as well as the University of Surrey and the University of Wolverhampton in England where she gained membership of the BPS and the HCPC.

 Lucie has worked as a Senior Lecturer in Psychology at De Montford University, as a specialist clinical tutor at Birmingham University, and as a child developmental researcher at the Institute of Psychiatry in London.
 She is the author and co-author of several papers and books in the area of Communication and Child development as well as being co-author of Working With Pragmatics-a best selling text book for students, teachers and parents wanting to help children and adults with social communication challenges.